• Skip to primary navigation

 For The Curry

-Oil – The mustard oil really brings out the flavor of this curry.
+Oil – The mustard oil brings out the flavor of this curry.
 If not mustard oil, then you can use any vegetable oil or even ghee.

 Potatoes – No Bengali mutton curry is complete without a few pieces of potatoes added to it.